umeakampcenter/ukcweb/README.md

 Update `routes\web.php` to load the page from the Twill instead of the old static pages.

+### Using block editor in a page template

+A block editor allows you to have a dynamic number of segements within a page.
+It can be used in both a module (multiple pages) or a singleton (one of a kind page).

+If you add a block editor after the fact you have to modify both the model and the repository as well as the Twill controller to enable block editor.
+- The Twill controller needs a `BlockEditor` in its `Form` to add the UI.
+- The model needs traits to handle saving of block content.
+- The repository needs traits to handle loading block content.

+Note that the database part is handled implicitly (no extra fields needed in the migration etc.)

 ### Blocks

 1. php artisan twill:make:componentBlock \SomeClass